MarathonLabs/marathon/docs/runner/android/configure.md

 :::tip

-Android's `screenrecorder` doesn't support videos longer than 180 seconds
+Android's `screenrecorder` doesn't support videos longer than 180 seconds for apiVersion < 34.
+If you want to set timeLimit > 180 you can use `increasedTimeLimitFeatureEnabled: true`

 :::